sciserver/SciScript-Python/README.md

 # SciScript-Python

-## Python libraries for Jupyter Notebooks
+## SciServer Python libraries for Jupyter Notebooks

 This python package provides functions for quick access to [SciServer](http://www.sciserver.org) APIs (web services) and tools.
 [SciServer](http://www.sciserver.org) provides a new online framework for data-intensive scientifc computing in the cloud,